PyAugusta/intermediate_python/decorators.md

 Enjoy!
 ```

-This example should demonstrate that functions are **first-class object**, which just means that they can be passed around as arguments and used in ways similar to how you might use other common types, like strings and integers.
+This example should demonstrate that functions are **first-class objects**, which just means that they can be passed around as arguments and used in ways similar to how you might use other common types, like strings and integers.

 So, you might be thinking of ways to use this wrapping technique already, but maybe you hate the syntax - well, you aren't alone!
 Thankfully, Python provides special syntax to make things a little cleaner.